msghik/SimpleDeepSearcher/README.md

   <img src="./assets/main_table_2.png" alt="Example Image" width="600"/>
 </p>

-- **Significant Overall Performance Gains**: Compared with existing baseline approaches such as Directly Gen, Standard RAG, and Search-o1, CyberSearcher demonstrates a clear performance advantage across all five QA benchmarks.
+- **Significant Overall Performance Gains**: Compared with existing baseline approaches such as Directly Gen, Standard RAG, and Search-o1, SimpleDeepSearcher demonstrates a clear performance advantage across all five QA benchmarks.
 - **Maintaining Generalization Ability**: Among the evaluated benchmarks, 2WikiMultihopQA and Musique serve as in-domain datasets, while Bamboogle, Frames, and GAIA represent out-of-domain scenarios.
 Our method achieves superior generalization, particularly on the more challenging Frames and GAIA datasets, significantly outperforming other existing methods.
 These results highlight the robustness and strong generalization capability of the trained model.
-- **Consistent Improvements Across Model Scales**: CyberSearcher consistently improves performance across a range of model sizes, including both smaller models such as Qwen2.5-7B-Instruct and larger models like Qwen2.5-32B-Instruct, DeepSeek-R1-Distill-Qwen-7B, and QwQ-32B.
+- **Consistent Improvements Across Model Scales**: SimpleDeepSearcher consistently improves performance across a range of model sizes, including both smaller models such as Qwen2.5-7B-Instruct and larger models like Qwen2.5-32B-Instruct, DeepSeek-R1-Distill-Qwen-7B, and QwQ-32B.
 This suggests that our proposed framework of distillation and self-distillation generalizes effectively across different model capacities.
 - **Enhanced Retrieval Efficiency and Reasoning Compactness**: The trained models exhibit more efficient search invocation and streamlined reasoning processes.
-CyberSearcher not only improves the model's ability to decompose complex queries and generate precise and effective sub-queries, but also significantly reduces redundant inference.
+SimpleDeepSearcher not only improves the model's ability to decompose complex queries and generate precise and effective sub-queries, but also significantly reduces redundant inference.
 The resulting decision pathways are more concise, transparent, and coherent.

 # 🌟 Analysis of Supervised Fine-Tuning (SFT)
 ## Impact of Data Filtering